NYT sees big part of digital revenue from outside U.S. by 2020

-Oct 29 (Reuters) - New York Times Co said it expected a “significant part” of its targeted $800 million annual digital revenue by 2020 to come from outside the United States.
+(Reuters) - New York Times Co (NYT.N) said it expected a “significant part” of its targeted $800 million annual digital revenue by 2020 to come from outside the United States.

 “We’ve got ourselves a 5 year target of $800 (million) and I expect a significant part of that to come from outside the U.S. and I think it will be a blend of digital subscription and digital advertising revenue principally,” Chief Executive Mark Thompson told Reuters on Thursday.